rileythomp/mosaics/README.md

 # stained-glass

 Generate stained glass looking images and other effects.
+Implementations and more explanation is [here](https://github.com/rileythomp/voronoi).

 ![screenshot](screenshot.png)

-Must have Angular installed to run and be running the Go [server](https://gitlab.com/rileythomp14/voronoi).
+Must have Angular installed to run and be running the Go [server](https://github.com/rileythomp/voronoi).

 `$ git clone https://github.com/rileythomp/stained-glass.git`